 Works from six contemporary artists that were commissioned by Hazelhurst to produce new works responding to the theme of Art Deco.

-This exhibition complements the current exhibition Art Deco from the National Collection: The World Turns Modern.
-The new works by artists Tracey Clement, Kevin McKay, Christopher Zanko, Nuba Saad, Catherine O’Donnell and Lucy O’Doherty are influenced by art deco architecture and suburbia.
+This exhibition complemented the Art Deco from the National Collection: The World Turns Modern.
+The new works by artists Tracey Clement, Kevin McKay, Christopher Zanko, Nuba Saad, Catherine O’Donnell and Lucy O’Doherty were influenced by art deco architecture and suburbia.

-Memory and nostalgia are the focus of Kevin McKay’s beautifully rendered paintings.
-He has focussed on the Art Deco buildings around the beachside of Cronulla including graceful suburban residences, the iconic beach pavilion and the train station.
+Memory and nostalgia were the focus of Kevin McKay’s beautifully rendered paintings.
+He focussed on the Art Deco buildings around the beachside of Cronulla including graceful suburban residences, the iconic beach pavilion and the train station.

-Drawing attention to the everyday beauty of the suburbs around his home in the Illawarra, Christopher Zanko’s creates portraits of houses.
+Drawing attention to the everyday beauty of the suburbs around his home in the Illawarra, Christopher Zanko created portraits of houses.
 His hand-carved surfaces echo the facades of the early and mid-century homes that feature in works that have become a documentation of an ever-changing suburban landscape as original dwellings are replaced by modern constructions.

 The decorative and the architectural are central themes in Nuha Saad’s practice.
 She re-purposes elements from domestic spaces such as finials, cornices and ceiling roses, which she cuts, assembles and applies colour to create vibrant assemblages and installations.
 She’s drawn to these forms because of their ornamental, middle-eastern and oriental nature which speaks to multicultural Australia.

-With obvious references to the iconic Art Deco film Metrolpolis, Tracey Clement’s miniature city represents a modern vision for the future.
+With obvious references to the iconic Art Deco film Metrolpolis, Tracey Clement’s miniature city represented a modern vision for the future.
 Resembling Art Deco styled New York skyscrapers, pan-Asian pagodas and Australian bungalows.

 Sutherland Shire Mayor Councillor Carmelo Pesce said it is fitting that Hazelhurst has become a temporary home for these exhibitions.